mvolkmann/blog/src/swift/Fastlane.md

     build_app
   end

-  desc "Deploys app to TestFlight" lane :beta do
+  desc "Uploads the app to TestFlight" lane :beta do
     # I prefer to update the Version and Build numbers manually in Xcode.
     # increment_build_number